IT-H1/7Sem/README.md

 # 7-sem

-Curated List of resources to help get through your 7<sup>th</sup> Semster of IT Undergrad @ CBIT
+Curated List of resources to help get through your 7<sup>th</sup> Semester of IT Undergrad @ CBIT